MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.getPendingPackage(function (update) {
     if (update) {
         // An update is currently pending, ask the
-        // user if they would like to restart
+        // user if they want to restart
     }
 });
 ```